OokTech/TW5-Bob/RoadMap.md

       - Syncing should be pretty much the same as when a browser reconnects otherwise.
 The local server logs into the remote server to get a token, then sends over the changes in the syncChanges message and the remote server then sends any new things to the local server.
 The conflicts are handled the same way as browser-server conflicts.
 - Add `@iarna/toml` as an external library and use toml instead of json for configuration.
-- Limit the wikis listed to the ones visible to the current person logged in